unoplatform/uno/doc/articles/create-an-app-vscode.md

 ## Debug the App

-Uno Platform provides integrated support for debugging your app on Windows, macOS and Linux.
+Uno Platform provides integrated support for debugging your app on Windows, macOS, and Linux.

 ### [**WebAssembly**](#tab/Wasm)

-In VS Code
+In VS Code :

 1. In the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface) select the debugger
 1. Set the debugger launch to `Debug (Chrome, WebAssembly)`

 ![VS Code UI](Assets/quick-start/vs-code-chrome-debug.png)

-In the status bar
+In the status bar :

-1. Just after the Uno logo ensure the `MyApp` project is selected - by default `MyApp.sln` is selected
+1. Just after the Uno logo, ensure the `MyApp` project is selected - by default `MyApp.sln` is selected
-1. Next click on the target framework to select `net8.0-browserwasm | Debug`
+1. Next, click on the target framework to select `net8.0-browserwasm | Debug`

 ![status bar](Assets/quick-start/vs-code-browserwasm-project.png)

-Finally press `F5` to start the debugging session.
+Finally, press `F5` to start the debugging session.

 ### [**Desktop / Skia**](#tab/skia)

-In VS Code
+In VS Code :

 1. In the [activity bar](https://code.visualstudio.com/docs/getstarted/userinterface) select the debugger
 1. Set the debugger launch to `Uno Platform Mobile` or `Uno Platform Desktop (Debug)`

 ![VS Code UI](Assets/quick-start/vs-code-mobile-debug.png)

-In the status bar
+In the status bar :

-1. Just after the Uno logo ensure the `MyApp` project is selected - by default `MyApp.sln` is selected
+1. Just after the Uno logo, ensure the `MyApp` project is selected - by default `MyApp.sln` is selected
 1. Next click on the target framework to select `net8.0-desktop | Debug`

 ![status bar](Assets/quick-start/vs-code-desktop-project.png)

-Finally press `F5` to start the debugging session.
+Finally, press `F5` to start the debugging session.

 Note that C# Hot Reload is not available when running with the debugger.
 In order to use C# Hot Reload, run the app using the following: